zfeizollahi/dsc-generating-data-lab-online-ds-sp-000/README.md

 ## Introduction

 In this lab, we shall practice some of the data generation techniques that we saw in earlier lesson to generate datasets for regression and classification purposes.
 We shall run a couple of simple simulations to help us generate different dataset by controlling noise and variance parameters in the data generation process.
-We shall look at the statistical indicators and visual output to see how these parameters effect the accuracy of an algorithm.
+We shall look at the statistical indicators and visual output to see how these parameters affect the accuracy of an algorithm.

 ## Objectives
 You will be able to: